redhat-developer/vscode-tekton/CONTRIBUTING.md

 ## Generate new icons

-If you want to change icons for PipelieRun, TaskRun or Condition, you may want to generate new state icons for failed and pending state.
+If you want to change icons for PipelineRun, TaskRun or Condition, you may want to generate new state icons for failed and pending state.
 To do that run:
 ```bash
 $ npm run icon-build